zetaPRIME/sb.StardustSuite/working-changelog.md

 - Themes can specify directives for the default scroll bar animation
   - Carbon now has accent-colored scroll bars
 - Fixed `checkShift()` causing especially strange behavior if player's items are disabled (lounging, in sphere tech)
+- Added a fast path in `checkShift()` when Stardust Core tech hooks are present